j-ameyi/jameyi-web/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Statistical methods for the analysis of data from high-throughput genomic assays
+- Survival Analysis
+- Causal Inference
 - Bayesian Analysis
-- Bioinformatics
-- Statistical Genetics
-- Statistical computing and graphics

 # Education to show in About widget
 education: